-Walking maps at 1:12,500 –Thirteen maps cover the northern coastal area (Minehead to Bude), seven maps cover South Hams coast (Plymouth to Brixham) and seven maps cover East Devon/West Dorset coast (Exmouth to Bridport).
+Walking maps at 1:12,500 –Thirteen maps cover the northern coastal area (Minehead to Bude), nine maps cover South Hams coast (Plymouth to Brixham) and eight maps cover East Devon/West Dorset coast (Exeter to Bridport).
 In some places there are additional choices such as Lynton & Lynmouth with surroundings either east or west.
 For long distance path walkers there are two Coast Path maps covering Minehead to Westward Ho!
 The coast is covered in strips with detail taken from the main maps but shrunk to 1:15,000.

 South West at 1:100,000 – maps for cyclists or drivers.
 The six maps are: Cornwall west; Cornwall east; North Devon; South Devon; East Devon/Exeter; Exmoor/Taunton.
 Maps show roads, places, relief, facilities – pretty much everything a road cyclist would hope to find on a map at possibly the ideal scale.